|

 "Ain't Nothing Like A Big Woman" is Big Cynthia's impassioned declaration of identity, transformed into an anthem for all big women.

-Remarkably, in a genre which devotes an entire "shelf" to the topic of big and/or fat women, Cynthia's song stands as the only representative for the topic of big women on the 21st Century Top 100 Countdown.
+Cynthia's song stands as the only representative for the topic of big women on the 21st Century Top 100 Countdown.

 Recently, the song has been redone with a laid-back, hiphop-tinged arrangement, in a slightly faster tempo, with rapper Big Bro and Tyree Neal, brother of the late Jackie Neal.
 The remix should spread the song's popularity.